Configuring Apache HTTP Reverse-Proxy

 Internal IP vs external IP

 Your OpenKM can be accessed from two different zones: Internet and LAN.
-This means that to access this server you need to use two IPs: external IP (Internet) and internal IP (LAN).
+This means that to access this server you need to use two IP addresses: an external IP (Internet) and an internal IP (LAN).

-The internal IP address (also known as "local IP address") is the address that is assigned by your local network router that often begins with 192.168.x.x.
-These IP addresses can only be seen by other computers in your local network (LAN) and not by any computers connected in an external network such the Internet.
+The internal IP address (also known as "local IP address") is the address assigned by your local network router and often begins with 192.168.x.x.
+These IP addresses can only be seen by other computers in your local network (LAN) and not by any computers connected in an external network such as the Internet.

 To reach the Internet or a computer in another network your computer is often assigned an external IP address, which can then be used to refer to the computer in your local network.